Prevention and Treatment

 - Renal artery angioplasty and stenting for atherosclerotic hemodynamically significant renal artery stenosis could be considered for patients with uncontrolled hypertension resistant to maximally tolerated pharmacotherapy, progressive renal function loss, and acute pulmonary edema (Grade D).

-- Patients with confirmed renal FMD should be referred to a hypertension specialist (Grade D; new guideline).
+- Patients with confirmed renal FMD should be referred to a hypertension specialist (Grade D).

-- In patients with hypertension attributable to FMD-related renal artery stenosis, revascularization should be considered (Grade D; new guideline).
+- In patients with hypertension attributable to FMD-related renal artery stenosis, revascularization should be considered (Grade D).

 - Renal artery angioplasty without stenting is recommended for treatment of FMD-related renal artery stenosis.
 Stenting is not recommended unless needed because of a periprocedural dissection.
-Surgical revascularization should be considered in case of complex lesions less amendable to angioplasty, stenosis associated with complex aneurysm, and restenosis despite 2 unsuccessful attempts of angioplasty (Grade D; new guideline).
+Surgical revascularization should be considered in case of complex lesions less amendable to angioplasty, stenosis associated with complex aneurysm, and restenosis despite 2 unsuccessful attempts of angioplasty (Grade D).

 1. Patients with hypertension attributable to atherosclerotic renal artery stenosis (RAS) should be managed medically primarily because renal angioplasty and stenting offers no benefit over optimal medical therapy alone (Grade B).